khushimadan/khushimadan/README.md

 ---

 ### 🌍 Beyond Code
+👩‍💼 **Technical Lead @ Google Developer Groups on Campus MUJ**
+- 🎤 Host tech events, workshops, and hackathons
+- 👥 Lead a **team of 7 junior tech enthusiasts** in our technical team
+- 💬 Run a **community group** to update juniors on **latest internship opportunities, tech content, free resources etc.**
+- 💡 Mentor peers on AI/ML, Dev, Resume Building etc.

 👩‍🏫 **Section Leader @ Stanford's Code in Place 2025**
 I lead weekly Python sessions for global learners, mentoring them through the CS106A curriculum.
 I solve problems, debug code, and help students with their assignments.